chainer/chainer/docs/source/tutorial/trainer.rst

 .. image:: ../../image/trainer/mnist_graph.png

-From the top to the bottom, you can track the data flow of the computations, how data and parameters are passed to what type of :class:`~chainer.Function` and the calculated loss is output.
+From the top to the bottom, you can see the data flow in the computational graph.
+It basically shows how data and parameters are passed to the :class:`~chainer.Function` s.

 8. Evaluate a pre-trained model
 '''''''''''''''''''''''''''''''

+Evaluation using the snapshot of a model is as easy as what explained in the :doc:`tutorial/train_loop.rst`.

 .. testcode::

     import matplotlib.pyplot as plt
-    from chainer.cuda import to_gpu
-    from chainer.cuda import to_cpu

     model = MLP()
     serializers.load_npz('mnist_result/model_epoch-10', model)
-    model.to_gpu(gpu_id)

     # Show the output
     x, t = test[0]